AnandJVishwakarma/ML_Basics/CHP_1_ML_Landscape/README.md

 A better option is to split your data into two sets: the **training set** and the **test set**.
 As these names imply, you train your model using the training set, and you test it using the test set.
 The error rate on new cases is called the **generalization error** (or out-of-sample error), and by evaluating your model on the test set, you get an estimate of this error.
 This value tells you how well your model will perform on instances it has never seen before.

 If the training error is low (i.e., your model makes few mistakes on the training set) but the generalization error is high, it means that your model is overfitting the training data.

+## Hyperparameter Tuning and Model Selection

+So evaluating a model is simple enough: just use a test set.
+Now suppose you are hesitating between two models (say a linear model and a polynomial model): how can you decide?
+One option is to train both and compare how well they generalize using the test set.

+Now suppose that the linear model generalizes better, but you want to apply some  regularization to avoid overfitting.
+The question is: how do you choose the value of the regularization hyperparameter?
+One option is to train 100 different models using 100 different values for this hyperparameter.
+Suppose you find the best hyperparameter value that produces a model with the lowest generalization error, say just 5% error.

+So you launch this model into production, but unfortunately it does not perform as well as expected and produces 15% errors.
+What just happened?

+The problem is that you measured the generalization error multiple times on the test set, and you adapted the model and hyperparameters to produce the best model for that particular set.
+This means that the model is unlikely to perform as well on new data.

+A common solution to this problem is called **holdout validation**: you simply hold out part of the training set to evaluate several candidate models and select the best one.
+The new heldout set is called the **validation set** (or sometimes the development set, or dev set).
+More specifically, you train multiple models with various hyperparameters on the reduced training set (i.e., the full training set minus the validation set), and you select the model that performs best on the validation set.
+After this holdout validation process, you train the best model on the full training set (including the validation set), and this gives you the final model.
+Lastly, you evaluate this final model on the test set to get an estimate of the generalization error.

+This solution usually works quite well.
+However, if the validation set is too small, then model evaluations will be imprecise: you may end up selecting a suboptimal model by mistake.
+Conversely, if the validation set is too large, then the remaining training set will be much smaller than the full training set.
+Why is this bad?
+Well, since the final model will be trained on the full training set, it is not ideal to compare candidate models trained on a much smaller training set.
+It would be like selecting the fastest sprinter to participate in a marathon.
+One way to solve this problem is to perform repeated cross-validation, using many small validation sets.
+Each model is evaluated once per validation set, after it is trained on the rest of the data.
+By averaging out all the evaluations of a model, we get a much more accurate measure of its performance.
+However, there is a drawback: the training time is multiplied by the number of validation sets.